david-mateos/NYC_Concerts/README.md

 Make sure to have Spotify, Songkick, and Mapbox tokens- they are all free.

 Note: NYC has a lot of shows, in the winter there were over 1700 shows!
-Pagination could take up 45 seconds
+Pagination of Songkick data could take up 45 seconds depending on the max_date parameter